Candidate Frequently Asked Questions

 Current campaign contribution limits are available on the Arizona Secretary of State’s website.
 There are no limits to how much a candidate can contribute to their own campaign.

-I want to campaign at polling places on Election Day - have signs up, tables, people handing out pamphlets, etc. What do I need to know?
+I want to campaign at polling places on Election Day - have signs, tables, people handing out pamphlets, etc. What do I need to know?

-75-Foot Limit – This is a boundary around the vote center that has the purpose of insulating voters from campaigning while they are trying to vote.
+75-Foot Limit – This is a boundary around vote centers that has the purpose of insulating voters from campaigning while they are voting.

-• Electioneering (any verbal communication of support or opposition, whether for a candidate, a political party that has candidates on the ballot, or a question on the ballot) Photographers & Media
+• Electioneering: any verbal communication of support or opposition, whether for a candidate, a political party that has candidates on the ballot, or a question on the ballot

 • Anyone loitering